Di-Chai/FedEval/README.md

 #### (1) Build docker image

 We first build the docker image that will be used by the server and clients.
-It may take about 30 minutes, which is demends on your network.
+It may take about 30 minutes, which demends on your network.

 ```shell script
 cd docker